Mathias Döpfner: Text message and email leaks

-Die Zeit reported in April 2023 on leaked personal communications from Döpfner, revealing his positions on various issues, including climate change, Zionism, COVID-19 measures, and political figures and movements within Germany.
 Following the leaks, Döpfner publicly expressed regret for any offense his remarks may have caused, acknowledging the impact of his words on others.

 Other activities

 In 2010, Döpfner was visiting professor in media at the University of Cambridge and became a member of St John's College.
 He is also a member of The Business Council.

 Döpfner holds a variety of paid and unpaid positions: